projectacrn/acrn-hypervisor/doc/tutorials/running_ubun_as_user_vm.rst

        The Ubuntu desktop on the secondary monitor

-Enable the Ubuntu Console instead of the User Interface
+Enable the Ubuntu Console Instead of the User Interface
 *******************************************************

 After the Ubuntu VM reboots, follow the steps below to enable the Ubuntu